wonsunahn/CS1632_Fall2026/exercises/1/README.md

 <img alt="edit requirement" src=imgs/edit_requirement.png>

-Go ahread and commit the change to the issue branch.
+Go ahead and commit the change to the issue branch.
 Now that we are done with our fix, we are going to create a **pull request**, which is a request to pull the changes in the issue branch into the main branch.
 One or more people can review that request and make sure everything is kosher before pulling everything into the main branch, because updating the main branch comes with risks.
-Create the pull request by clicking on the "Pull requests" tab and clicking on the "New pull request" button as showin in the red box below:
+Create the pull request by clicking on the "Pull requests" tab and clicking on the "New pull request" button as shown in the red box below:

 <img alt="create pull request" src=imgs/create_pull_request.png>